-If you complete all quizzes, your best 10 out of 11 quizzes will count toward your final grade.
-If you miss a quiz, all your remaining 10 quizzes will count, and there is no additional penalty.
-If you miss more than one quiz, you will be given a score of 0 (zero) on those missed quizzes, and those grades will be included in the calculation of your final grade.
-Please pay careful attention to the due dates for all quizzes - as we will cover multiple chapters in a week, more than one quiz will be due at the end of each week.
+If you complete all quizzes, your best 9 out of 11 quizzes will count toward your final grade.
+If you miss one or two quizzes, your best remaining 9 quizzes will count, and there is no additional penalty.
+If you miss more than two quizzes, you will be given a score of 0 (zero) on the additional missed quizzes, and those grades will be included in the calculation of your final grade.